bradomski/rails-dev-box/README.md

     $ init_server
     $ run_server

-This project assumes you have a rails project located in the same directory as the Vagrantfile
+This project assumes you have a rails project located in vagrant base directory.

+Optionally, a file called 'config.sh' located in the vagrant base directroy will be used by the provisioner to set certain variables.
+The following variables are currently available for configuration:

+* PROJECT default: 'rails'; used for the rails project folder and database user
+* RUBY\_VERSION default: '2.1.1'; a valid rbenv ruby-build ruby version to install

 ## Why not rails/rails-dev-box?